Genuflection: In front of the Blessed Sacrament

+As a result of the custom of genuflecting to the sacrament, it is customary in some countries, Germany for example, for people attending mass to genuflect before entering their pew during mass and when leaving it.
+Though the sacrament in its tabernacle is the "recipient" of this sign of respect, it is almost invariably performed in the direction of the (high) altar, and the crucifix above or behind it as being the most easily recognisable landmark in any church (it is also almost always in close proximity to the tabernacle).

 Episcopalian practice

 In the Episcopal Church, genuflection is an act of personal piety and is not required by the prayer book.
 In some parishes it is a customary gesture of reverence for Christ's real presence in the consecrated Eucharistic elements of bread and wine, particularly in parishes with an Anglo-Catholic tradition.

 Generally, if the Blessed Sacrament is reserved in the church, it is customary to acknowledge the Lord's presence with a brief act of worship on entering or leaving the building – normally, a genuflection in the direction of the place of reservation.

-During the Liturgy
+During the liturgy

 The General Instruction of the Roman Missal lays down the following rules for genuflections during Mass:

 During Mass, three genuflections are made by the priest celebrant: namely, after the showing of the host, after the showing of the chalice, and before Communion.
 Certain specific features to be observed in a concelebrated Mass are noted in their proper place (cf. nos.
 210-251).

 If, however, the tabernacle with the Most Blessed Sacrament is present in the sanctuary, the priest, the deacon, and the other ministers genuflect when they approach the altar and when they depart from the sanctuary, but not during the celebration of Mass itself.

 Otherwise all who pass before the Most Blessed Sacrament genuflect, unless they are moving in procession.

 Ministers carrying the processional cross or candles bow their heads instead of genuflecting.